 The legitimacy crisis of democracy, along with the question of the state’s role in the age of globalization, poses a challenge to the reconceptualization of the civil service.
 Are the conditions indeed ripe for a new paradigm?
 Its cornerstones are governance, policy networks, and public engagement.
-Theoretically, the principal transition is from an institutional approach that features the government as the main actor, to a new institutional approach: not government, but governance; not a dominant player in the form of a centralized government, but a fabric of institutions – governmental, economic, social – all doing their part; not top-down central policies prescribed by government entities, but policy networks involving different stakeholders and generating self-governance and collaborations between the public and private sectors and civil society.
+Theoretically, the principal transition is from an institutional approach that features the government as the main actor, to a new institutional approach: not government, but governance; not a dominant player in the form of a centralized government, but a fabric of institutions – governmental, economic, social, both local and global – all doing their part; not top-down central policies prescribed by government, but policy networks involving different stakeholders and generating self-governance and collaborations between the public and private sectors and civil society.
 In face of the legitimacy crisis, the concept of governance offers greater public engagement, social activism, and social responsibility.
 It advocates an inclusive democracy that would allow affected citizens to partake in different levels of policy-making and implementation – and not only through political elections as the lone, if pivotal, act of political participation.

 Thus, the key concepts emerging from the new paradigm – governance, policy networks, regulation, and participatory democracy – still lack an overarching, cohesive scheme.
 Consequently, they further widen the gap in the definition of a new public service paradigm in advanced democracies in the age of the global knowledge society.
 The result is a civil service following a collective and eclectic approach, with strong managerial tendencies and a commitment to privatization, outsourcing, and management efficiency.
 Lacking is an appropriate toolkit and a determination to develop a new model appropriate for a globalized, knowledge-based age.
 This version of the civil service is hence marked by a general disregard for the immense new challenges and future roles of public service in democratic states.
 It further fails to reconsider the role of the state, its responsibilities toward the public, and the concept of democracy with respect to the relationship between state and citizen.
 Table II outlines the main difference between the three paradigms.